Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Introduction

-While the Community Notes feature has garnered considerable attention lately, an understanding of whether it is effective in reducing engagement (e.g., retweet volume, likes) with misinformation on Twitter is missing.
-Previous research has shown that the fact-checks carried out on Community Notes are relatively accurate \cite{saeed_crowdsourced_2022,drolsbach_diffusion_2023} and that Community Notes contributors focus on content posted by individuals with whom they hold opposing political views \cite{allen_birds_2022}.
-Moreover, during the pilot phase of the Community Notes feature, Twitter conducted survey experiments to show that Community Notes are, to a large extent, perceived as helpful by other users \cite{wojcik_birdwatch_2022}.
-Users exposed to Community Notes were also less likely to retweet or like misleading posts \cite{wojcik_birdwatch_2022}.
-Additionally, recent research has analyzed the retweet volume (i.e., the engagement in sharing) of posts that were fact-checked via Community Notes \cite{drolsbach_diffusion_2023}.
+While the Community Notes feature has garnered considerable attention lately, an understanding of whether it is effective in reducing engagement (\eg, retweet volume, likes) with misinformation on X/Twitter is missing.
+Previous research has shown that the fact-checks carried out on Community Notes are relatively accurate and trustworthy \cite{saeed_crowdsourced_2022,drolsbach_diffusion_2023,drolsbach_community_2024}, and that Community Notes contributors focus on content posted by individuals with whom they hold opposing political views \cite{allen_birds_2022}.
+Moreover, during the pilot phase of the Community Notes feature, X/Twitter conducted survey experiments to show that note annotations were, to a large extent, perceived as helpful by other users \cite{wojcik_birdwatch_2022}.
+Users exposed to notes were also less likely to retweet or like misleading posts \cite{wojcik_birdwatch_2022}.
+Additionally, recent research has analyzed the retweet volume (\ie, the engagement in sharing) of posts that were fact-checked via Community Notes \cite{drolsbach_diffusion_2023}.
 Contrary to misinformation fact-checked by third-party fact-checking organizations \cite{vosoughi_spread_2018}, community fact-checked misinformation received fewer retweets than truthful posts during the pilot phase of Community Notes, which can be partially attributed to the fact that community contributors were more likely to fact-check high-influence accounts with a large number of followers \cite{drolsbach_diffusion_2023}.
 However, the key question of whether Community Notes is an effective intervention to reduce engagement with misinformation on social media has, so far, not been studied.
 This is the objective of this work.